Chapter Two Part 1: The Farm is Infested and I am Invested

 "Here," he'd said, as he took off his jacket and wrapped it around her.

 Clandestine blinked.
 Ha ha, she weakly smiled to herself.
 Best not to dwell on sad memories, right?
-She tore her spaced-out gaze away from James and looked forward, towards the path.
+She tore her spaced-out gaze away from Matt and looked forward, towards the path.
 Matt wasn't him.
 But dragons above, he reminded her of him.

 "So!" she began again with a clearing of her throat.
 "What do you know about sand worms?"